An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: Related Work

 \subsection{Conventional semi-supervised learning.}

 The goal of semi-supervised learning (SSL) methods is to leverage unlabeled data for performance improvement on labeled data.
-We focus on current SOTA methods for image classification tasks, so SSL techniques including graph-based methods \cite{kipf2016semi, jiang2019semi, lin2020shoestring, xu2020graph} and generative modeling \cite{kingma2014semi, ehsan2017infinite, odena2016semi} are not discussed here.
-In conventional semi-supervised learning, pseudo labeling (PL) and consistency regularization are two popular and fundamental methods of many recent SOTA algorithms \cite{berthelot2019mixmatch, xie2020unsupervised, berthelot2019remixmatch, sohn2020fixmatch, kuo2020featmatch, pham2020meta, xie2020self}.
+In conventional semi-supervised learning, pseudo labeling (PL) and consistency regularization are two popular and fundamental methods of many recent SOTA algorithms \cite{sohn2020fixmatch, kuo2020featmatch, xie2020self, rizve2021defense}.

 \textbf{Pseudo Labeling} takes the idea that model trained by labeled data can obtain artificial labels of unlabeled dataset by itself \cite{lee2013pseudo, pham2020meta, li2020density}.
-In a narrow sense, PL refers to using 'hard' pseudo-labels of samples that satisfy constraints of threshold $\eta$ (e.g. the largest class probability $\ge \eta$ \cite{lee2013pseudo}).
+In a narrow sense, PL refers to using 'hard' pseudo-labels of samples that satisfy constraints of threshold $\eta$ (e.g. the maximal class probability $\ge \eta$ \cite{lee2013pseudo}).
 The hard PL method is closely related to entropy minimization \cite{lee2013pseudo, grandvalet2005semi}, a common method forcing the model's prediction to be in high confidence on unlabeled samples.
-In a broad sense, methods using 'soft' pseudo-label for supervision also belong to PL-based algorithms.
-MPL \cite{pham2020meta} combines meta-learning \cite{vilalta2002perspective} theory with knowledge distillation \cite{hinton2015distilling}, and generates dynamic target distributions of training examples by teacher network to improve the learning of student network.
+In a broad sense, methods \cite{wang2020repetitive, pham2020meta} using 'soft' pseudo-label for supervision also belong to PL-based algorithms.

+In addition to model prediction based PL methods, there also exist PL methods \cite{iscen2019label, zhu2002learning} based on label propagation.